Home / Comparisons / Rocket Languages vs Pimsleur

 Pimsleur’s Voice Coach tool

-Now, don’t get me wrong, I like how Rocket does it, and getting a grade from 1-to-100 on all your drills is useful, but the new Pimsleur tech is very strong and offers more targeted pronunciation practice.
+Now, don’t get me wrong, I like how Rocket does it, and getting a grade from 1-to-100 on all your drills is useful, but the new Pimsleur tech offers more targeted pronunciation practice.

-Moreover, Pimsleur has a special feature in the tool called challenge mode.
-When you turn this on, you’ll be prompted in English to say a phrase in your target language with no hint as to how to say it.
+Moreover, Pimsleur has a special feature in the tool called Challenge Mode.
+When you turn this on, you’ll be prompted in English to say a phrase in your target language with no hint about how to put it together.

-This makes you think critically about what to say, plus you still need to nail your pronunciation.
+This makes you think critically about what to say, and at the same time, you still need to nail your pronunciation.
 It’s difficult, but very helpful.

-Between the two apps, I do like Rocket’s software a lot, but Pimsleur’s new setup and speech tools are kind of game changing.
+Between the two apps, I do like Rocket’s software a lot, but Pimsleur’s AI-powered setup and speech tools are game changing.

 Driving Mode

 You don’t have to be staring at a screen, watching the transcript roll by.
-Now, as a side note and to remove doubt, you technically don’t have to watch it with Rocket either—it is optional.
-Yet, once you get hooked on the transcript, it’s hard not to use it after that point (at least it was for me).
+You technically don’t have to watch the transcript with Rocket, either; it is optional.
+Yet, once you get hooked on the transcript, it’s hard not to use it after that point (at least, it was for me).

-Due to this lack of transcripts with Pimsleur though, you can hit play on the audio lessons and go about whatever you’re doing.
+Due to this lack of transcripts with Pimsleur, you can hit play on the audio lessons and get something else done.
 You can do a lesson while you’re working out, doing laundry, walking the dog, whatever.
-I just really like that you can be productive with your time while still doing a lesson—it’s a huge bonus.
+I like that you can be productive with your time while still doing a lesson.
+It’s a huge bonus.

 A Pimsleur audio lesson

-You can even do an audio lesson while driving because Pimsleur has a special driving mode, which is really nice.
+You can even do an audio lesson while driving because Pimsleur has a special driving mode, which is nice.
+If you’re constantly in your car or you have a long drive to work, this could make the difference in whether you actually have time to learn a language.

 Better Digital Platform

-Lastly, the final advantage I need to note for Pimsleur is user interface.
-Between the two, even though Rocket has done a really nice job updating their interface in the last year or so, Pimsleur’s digital platform is about the best in the space in my opinion.
+The final advantage for Pimsleur is the user interface.
+Even though Rocket has done a nice job updating their interface lately, Pimsleur’s digital platform is about the best in the space in my opinion.

-It is very easy to navigate, it’s fast, and it’s really pretty.
-Basically, everything is modern, snappy and responsive, on both desktop and the mobile app.
-Thus, if that aspect of language learning is important to you, I do think Pimsleur has a significant advantage.
+It is very easy to navigate, it’s fast, and it’s pretty.
+Everything is modern, snappy, and responsive, on both desktop and the mobile app.
+If using the best tech is important to you, I do think Pimsleur has a significant advantage.

 Sale: 60% OFF